ct-martin/blog.ctmartin.me/content/blog/mobile-blogging-part-1-mgit.md

 Actually, there was one that seemed to meet all of those criteria but nominally the Markdown support is paid-only (even though it worked for me) and I ended up finding it easier to just write in MGit's editor.

 Overall I'm fairly happy with the experience.
-This is the second blog post I've written while on a plane and things seem to work overall.
-I haven't tested committing and pushing yet, and I know I'll need to proof-read these posts when I have access to a internet & my laptop (for errors, getting links, adding screenshots/related images).
+This is the second blog post I've written while on a plane and things seem to work overall; committing and pushing worked.
+I know I'll need to proof-read these posts when I have access to a internet & my laptop (for errors, getting links, adding screenshots/related images).
 That said, I've written the words which is most (if not all) of the work.

-And for part 2, I also learned that I can preview articles for testing on my phone as well.
+And for [part 2](/2019/08/mobile-blogging-part-2-testing/), I also learned that I can preview articles for testing on my phone as well.